 Second, to avoid any of the food contamination issues associated with eating raw eggs, this recipe relies on commercial meringue powder or egg white powder.
 (Either will do fine.)
 Many discount department stores stock the Wilton brand of meringue powder with cake decorating supplies.
 Supermarkets and nutrition stores sometimes carry the Deb El “Just Whites,” product or another brand of pure dried egg whites in their baking or nutritional foods aisles.
 To liven the slightly flat taste of dried whites, be sure to add some vanilla or almond extract as called for in the recipe.

 Also, this particular royal frosting is easier to make than some traditional versions: In contrast to most recipes, it needs to be beaten only a couple of minutes until well blended and slightly thickened, not until very stiff, dry and fluffy.
 So, a hand-held mixer is satisfactory for the job.

-egg white powder, and green tea: for a pale green frosting add 1/2 teaspoon or less of tea powder; for a medium yellow-green frosting add up to 3/4 teaspoon tea powder; and for a bright green frosting add 1 to 1 1/2 teaspoons of tea powder.
+- For each batch or color of icing, in a deep, medium bowl thoroughly stir together the sugar, meringue powder or egg white powder, and green tea: for a pale green frosting add ½ teaspoon or less of tea powder; for a medium yellow-green frosting add up to ¾ teaspoon tea powder; and for a bright green frosting add 1 to 1½ teaspoons of tea powder.
 Stir until very thoroughly mixed.